-All the functions and internal functions are checked and anomalies signaled.
-Double K thermocouple input with mini connector (ASTM E 1684-96) to
+All the functions and internal functions are checked and anomalies signalled.
+Double K thermocouple input with mini connector (ASTM E 1684-96) to measure differential temperature (supply and return)

-Measurement of ambient temp.:
+Measurement of ambient temp.: Via internal sensor or T2 thermocouple input with remote probe.

-Via internal sensor or T2 thermocouple input with remote probe.
 Type of combustible: 12 predefined by the factory and 16 that can be programmed by the user.